 Academic excellence is the primary criterion, but financial need is considered for some awards.
 Some awards are based on extracurricular activities, community service, co-op and other work experience, professional and honor societies, career interests, and other relevant information.

-For the past several years incoming freshmen scholarships were offered to students with minimum 32 or higher ACT composite, and 3.8 or higher HS GPA, with financial needs.
+For the past several years incoming freshmen scholarships were offered to students with minimum 32 or higher ACT composite or 1400 SAT, and 3.8 or higher HS GPA, with financial needs.